freesewing/freesewing/markdown/dev/howtos/code/create-new-design/en.md

 ---
 title: Creating a new pattern design
-for: developers
-about: Shows you how to create a new design
 ---

-When creating a new design, you have two options:

-- Create it in a stand-along development environment
-- Create it inside (your fork of ) the FreeSewing monorepo
+When creating a new design, you have two options.
+You can create it in a stand-along development environment.
+Or you can create it inside (your fork of) the FreeSewing monorepo.

 If you are unsure what to pick, go with the standalong development environment.
 It is the best choice for people new to FreeSewing.